Best Side Hustles for 2023

 Selling on Etsy

-My friend started a shop just about a month ago, selling her specialty brownies.
-She's started to make sales already and is now getting her brownies featured in local shops!
+One of my VIP members started a shop selling her specialty brownies.
+She started to make sales right away and is now getting her brownies featured in local shops!

 You can sell anything handmade.
 That is such a broad category, there's no way I could cover it all, but here are a few niche ideas that do well: